Up to 60% off sofas & mattresses — limited‑time deals.

 • Do a sit test focused on seat depth and back support.

-• Budget for a cover and a consistent drying/storage routine.
+• Budget for a cover and a consistent drying and storage routine.

 Patio sofa vs outdoor sectional for small spaces

-Sectionals maximize corner seating, but they’re harder to move for cleaning and usually require bigger covers.
-On tight patios, a sofa plus two chairs often preserves flow better while staying flexible.
+Sectionals can maximize corner seating, but they are harder to move for cleaning and usually need bigger covers.
+On tight patios, a sofa plus two chairs often works better in small spaces while staying flexible, and a compact setup can even outperform the loveseats built for tight layouts you may be comparing indoors.

 Best patio sofa setup for a windy deck

-Wind punishes lightweight pieces and loose cushions.
-Look for heavier bases, secure cushion ties, and layouts that don’t create sail-like gaps between modules.
+When you compare top patio seating picks, remember that wind punishes lightweight pieces and loose cushions.
+Look for heavier bases, secure cushion ties, and layouts that do not create sail-like gaps between modules.

 How to protect a patio sofa near a pool

-Chlorine and sunscreen residues are harsh on fabric and finishes.
-Rinse frames periodically, wash removable covers on schedule, and keep a cover on when the sofa isn’t in use.
+Chlorine and sunscreen residue can build up on fabric and finishes.
+Wash removable covers on schedule, rinse frames from time to time, and keep the sofa covered when it is not in use.

 Is it worth buying replacement cushions instead of a new sofa

-If the frame is stable and joints are solid, new cushions can restore comfort quickly.
-Replace when foam stays compressed, odors persist after drying, or seams are failing.
+If the frame is stable and the joints are still tight, new cushions can bring back comfort quickly.
+Replace the whole sofa when foam stays compressed, odors linger after drying, or seams and covers are clearly failing.

 FAQs